| Internet-Draft | AAuth-R3 | August 2026 |

 ¶

-Resource tokens MAY include both scope (as defined in AAuth Protocol ([I-D.hardt-aauth-protocol])) and R3 claims.
+Resource tokens MAY include both scope (as defined in AAuth Protocol ([I-D.hardt-oauth-aauth-protocol])) and R3 claims.
 When both are present, the AS MUST enforce both independently.¶

 Both the PS and the AS fetch R3 documents, but for different purposes:¶